 - The Medium Answer: Perhaps.
 Some yoga schools require a certain level of practice experience before enrolling in YTT.
 This varies, so you’ll have to do some research.

 - The answer you may not want to hear: YTT is an investment.
-It pays to have clear direction and a defined purpose with your teaching to get the most out of your training!
+It pays to have clear direction, an evolved relationship to yourself, and long-term practice experience to get the most out of your training!

 Yes, Really: Anyone Can Become a Yoga Teacher